Zheng Jie: 2014

 Zheng started the year by losing early in Shenzhen and Hobart.
 However, she reached the third round at the Australian Open, defeating 12th-seeded Roberta Vinci and Madison Keys before losing to Casey Dellacqua.
 This was then followed by a string of poor results, culminating in a first-round loss to Anna Karolina Schmiedlova at the French Open.

 Zheng's fortunes improved during the grass-court season.
 Despite losing in the first round at Birmingham, Zheng then reached of the final of the Rosmalen Open where she was defeated by CoCo Vandeweghe.
 Zheng defeated Annika Beck in the first round of the Wimbledon Championships but was then beaten by 11th seed Ana Ivanovic.

 She played just five tournaments after Wimbledon, highlighted by a first-round loss to Peng Shuai at the US Open and a quarterfinal run in Hong Kong.

 2015: Australian Open doubles final and retirement

 Zheng played just one singles match in 2015, a first-round loss at the Australian Open to Chang Kai-chen.
 However, at the same tournament, she and her partner Chan Yung-jan reached the finals of the women's doubles event, where they were defeated by Bethanie Mattek-Sands and Lucie Šafářová in straight sets.
 Zheng played six further doubles events in 2015, losing in the third round of the French Open, the final at Eastbourne and the first round at Wimbledon.

-Zheng has not participated in any professional tennis matches since the 2015 Wimbledon Championships and, as a result, no longer holds a professional ranking in singles or doubles.
+Zheng has not participated in any professional tennis matches since the 2015 Wimbledon Championships and, as a result, no longer holds a WTA ranking in singles or doubles.